Welcome!

 Hotel UMass

-Rated the best hotel in Amherst and seated in the center of the picturesque UMass Amherst campus, Hotel UMass blends a tranquil countryside escape with the bustling energy of campus life, making it your ideal destination when staying in the area.
-Located in the Campus Center just an elevator ride from meeting spaces and amenities, including the University Store and several newly renovated dining options, Hotel UMass offers unbeatable convenience for a discounted conference rate of $169.00/room/night (plus applicable fees, currently 6% plus $1.00 per room, per night).
+Seated in the center of the picturesque UMass Amherst campus, Hotel UMass blends a tranquil countryside escape with the bustling energy of campus life, making it your ideal destination when staying in the area.
+Located in the Campus Center just an elevator ride from meeting spaces and amenities, including the University Store and several dining options, Hotel UMass offers unbeatable convenience for a discounted conference rate of $199.00/room/night (plus applicable fees, currently 6% plus $1.00 per room, per night).

-Space is likely to fill fast and this discounted rate will expire on May 30, 2023, so early reservations are strongly encouraged.
+Space is likely to fill fast, and this discounted rate will expire on May 19, 2026, so early reservations are strongly encouraged.
 To complete a reservation, click here to be brought to the OSHA Summer Summit hotel reservation page.
-The default date is the night prior to the start of the summit, but you can change the date to your arrival date as needed.
-Enter the number of nights, number of guests, and click "Book Now".
-A new page will load and you will get a list of rooms available for you to select from with the discounted rate already applied.
+Enter the number of guests and click "Book Now".
+A new page will load, and you will get a list of rooms available for you to select from with the discounted rate already applied.
 Click "Book Now" next to the room type you'd like to select.
 A new window will open where you will be instructed to enter your guest information and payment method.
 Note reservations are available online only: if you call to complete a reservation you will be directed to book online.
 However, if you wish to stay outside of the dates reserved by the conference, please call the hotel front desk for further assistance (413-549-6000).

 Note: payment for your stay at Hotel UMass must be made separately from your registration payment.